WandaVision: Music

 In January 2020, Christophe Beck announced that he would compose the score for the series, after previously scoring Ant-Man (2015) and Ant-Man and the Wasp.
-Beck paid homage to the sitcoms in each time period through his instrumentation, compositional style, and period-specific recording and mixing techniques.
+He paid homage to the sitcoms in each time period through his instrumentation, compositional style, and period-specific recording and mixing techniques.
 Earlier episodes feature small orchestral ensembles, with later episodes having more of a rock-pop style, and the music becoming more pervasive as the series progresses.
-Beck had hoped to match the spotting of each sitcom era as well, but found that this would not always work due to modern audiences expecting more music than older sitcoms would have included.
-Michael Paraskevas and Alex Kovacs co-composed the series' music, with Kovacs hired due to his experience with older orchestration techniques and jazz music which Beck found helpful when writing for the series' early episodes.
+He had hoped to match the spotting of each sitcom era as well, but found that this would not always work due to modern audiences expecting more music than older sitcoms would have included.
+Beck's frequent collaborator Michael Paraskevas composed additional music, as did Alex Kovacs, with Kovacs hired due to his experience with older orchestration techniques and jazz music which Beck found helpful when writing for the series' early episodes.
 Beck was more comfortable once the episodes required music inspired by the 1980s and 1990s.
-To connect the music for the different sitcom eras, as well as the more traditional music for outside the sitcom reality, Beck composed several themes that are used in the different styles, which was possible since he knew where the series and characters were going from the beginning.
-Beck was most excited for the opportunity to write a definitive theme for Maximoff that is heard during the series' end credits, which he hoped other composers would reprise for the character's future MCU appearances.
-Beck also wrote a love theme for Maximoff and Vision that he said would convey feelings of love, tragedy, and sadness, which he compared to the romance music he composed for the series Buffy the Vampire Slayer.
+To connect the music for the different sitcom eras, as well as the more traditional music for outside the sitcom reality, he composed several themes that are used in the different styles, which was possible since he knew where the series and characters were going from the beginning.
+He was most excited for the opportunity to write a definitive theme for Wanda that is heard during the series' end credits, which he hoped other composers would reprise for the character's future MCU appearances.
+Beck also wrote a love theme for Wanda and Vision that he said would convey feelings of love, tragedy, and sadness, which he compared to the romance music he composed for the series Buffy the Vampire Slayer.